About

 But like I said, I didn’t realize until much, much later that there was a real-world application for those games.
 In the meantime, I had what I think of as my “choose-your-own-adventure” career.
 I got my Master’s degree in Library Science and went to work as a public children’s librarian, a job that I loved.
 While there, I met a Deaf kindergarten teacher who inspired me to start taking American Sign Language (ASL) classes.
 I enjoyed those so much I decided to pursue a degree in ASL Interpreting, and went to work as a school librarian at the Maryland School for the Deaf.
 I loved that job too.
 During my summers off, I began performing at public libraries, offering interactive storytelling programs that teach basic American Sign Language.
 Guess what?
 I also loved doing that (and still do!).
 Around that time I also published my first resource book for librarians, Try Your Hand at This!: Easy Ways to Incorporate Sign Language into Your Programs.

-When I finished my degree, I made the switch to full-time freelance interpreter, storyteller, and writer, but I still work behind the reference desk at a public library occasionally.
+When I finished my degree, I made the switch to full-time freelance interpreter, storyteller, writer, and trainer.
 I published several storytime resource books as well.

 And all the time, in the midst of all the other jobs I loved doing, I was writing novels.
-Sword and Verse was actually the fifth full-length manuscript I completed, and the first draft of it was done in 2004.
+Sword and Verse was actually the fifth full-length manuscript I completed, and the first draft of it was done in 2004, though it was published in 2016.
 So, as you can see, it’s been a long haul.
 In the midst of my weird Venn-diagram career, I am happy to finally be able to devote a larger circle to writing!

 But enough about me!
 Go read my books.
 They are much more interesting.